sprockow/psychic-rotary-phone/README.md

 # Tic Tac Toe Library

+Github library is purposely obscurley named for now, until the library is ready publishing...

+## Getting started

 This library could be hypothetically installed (once it is actually published to npm) by running:

 `npm install --save tic-tac-toe-board-example`